Woodgrange Park railway station: History

-Track was laid through the site in 1854 as part of the first section of the London, Tilbury and Southend Railway (LTSR) from Forest Gate Junction on the Eastern Counties Railway to Barking.
-The LTSR opened a more direct route from Barking to Fenchurch Street on 11 March 1858 so its trains could avoid the congested station at Stratford.
-After that the Forest Gate–Barking line was used by a small number of Liverpool Street to Barking services operated by the Eastern Counties Railway.
-(Note: In 1862 the Eastern Counties Railway became the Great Eastern Railway (GER).)
-A few goods trains also used this route.
+On 13 April 1854, the first section of the London, Tilbury and Southend Railway (LTSR) from Forest Gate Junction on the Eastern Counties Railway (ECR) to Barking was opened through the site in the north of the parish of East Ham.
+The LTSR opened a more direct route from Bow to Barking, so its trains could avoid the congested route via Stratford, with service starting on 31 March 1858.
+The Forest Gate–Barking line was then used by four daily Bishopsgate to Barking services operated by the ECR.
+(Note: In 1875 the London terminus switched to Liverpool Street.)
+In 1862, the ECR became part of the Great Eastern Railway (GER).
+There had been requests from landowners for a station at Woodgrange Park, which had been declined by the LTSR because of difficulty serving the location after trains had been diverted onto the new line.